JiaweiZhuang/old_cloud_GC/README.md

 Disclaimer:

 This tutorial is a proof of concept, aiming to show the capability of GEOS-Chem to run on commercial clouds.

-You will be able to finish a GEOS-Chem run successfully in this tutorial, but for real applications (i.e. long-term, data-intensive simulations), there are much more discuss.
+You will be able to finish a GEOS-Chem simulation successfully in this tutorial, but for real applications (i.e. long-term, data-intensive simulations), there are much more discuss.
 See "Future Plans and Possible Directions" at the end of this page for more information.

-I came up with this idea and finished all the current work in 2 days, so things are still preliminary although promising.
+I came up with this idea and finished all the current work in 2 days, so things are still very preliminary although promising.
 All feedback will be appreciated.

 #### Step 1: sign up an Amazon Web Service(AWS) account
 Go to <br />